 What is it about Padstow and restaurant empires?
 The Cornish fishing village was put on the culinary map by a certain Rick Stein, who seems to own half its restaurants, but, more recently, there’s been a new kid in town (who appears to own the other half).

 Ainsworth is a playful character and someone who is keen to bring something new to the table, as it were.
-A dosh of cod comes with a seaweed ‘quaver’, while his dish ‘All of the pigeon’ has pain of chocolat as an accompaniment.
+A dish of cod comes with a seaweed ‘quaver’, while his dish ‘All of the pigeon’ features a pain au chocolat as an accompaniment.
 A chocolate vol au vent for dessert, meanwhile, comes with a caramel made from ceps for a more measured sweetness.
 The dining room itself is just as fun, with bright, colourful artwork helping create a space that reflects the couple’s personalities.